Tooth Infection Treatment at Pure Dental Arts

 Oral abscesses can cause pain, foul tastes in the mouth, sensitivity to hot and cold, and fever.
 Sometimes you’ll find a pus-filled bump on your gum line.
 You are particularly at risk of an oral abscess if you have deep periodontal pockets or severe tooth decay.

-How dangerous is an oral abscess?
+How dangerous is an dental abscess and Tooth Infections?